BNasmith/PTForsyth/PTFWorkofChrist.md

 as the institution of a deist and distant God who calmly watches His world spin with the motion He gave it.
-But is God not personally immanent and active in His own moral order ?
-Did Christ just incur the automatic penalty of that order as He strove to save its victims ?
-Was He just caught in the works ?
-Or was there implied, and felt, also the element of personal displeasure acting through that order the element that would differentiate wrath from mere nemesis, and infliction from mere recoil ?
+But is God not personally immanent and active in His own moral order?
+Did Christ just incur the automatic penalty of that order as He strove to save its victims?
+Was He just caught in the works?
+Or was there implied, and felt, also the element of personal displeasure acting through that order the element that would differentiate wrath from mere nemesis, and infliction from mere recoil?
-Granting then that there was in Christ's suffering the element of personal displeasure and infliction, was it man's or God's ?
-Was His treatment simply the reaction of sinful man against holiness, or was it the reaction .of a holy God against sin ?
-Did He Himself feel He was yielding to man's dark will, or God's will, darker, but higher and surer ?
-Did He suffer, just as the holiest saint might in a wicked world, the extreme hate of men ; or was God's displeasure also upon Him ?
+Granting then that there was in Christ's suffering the element of personal displeasure and infliction, was it man's or God's?
+Was His treatment simply the reaction of sinful man against holiness, or was it the reaction .of a holy God against sin?
+Did He Himself feel He was yielding to man's dark will, or God's will, darker, but higher and surer?
+Did He suffer, just as the holiest saint might in a wicked world, the extreme hate of men; or was God's displeasure also upon Him?
 We have abundantly seen that this could not be upon Him as His own desert, not as it lies upon a guilty conscience.
-If He was made sin He was not made sinful ; if He was made a curse He was not accursed.
-And have we not also seen that He who acted in our stead could act with no fitness and no precision if He took on Him the mere equivalent of what the guilty would have paid had they never been redeemed (that would have needed a generous arch-rebel), but only if he paid what was appointed as the price of their redemption ?
+If He was made sin He was not made sinful; if He was made a curse He was not accursed.
+And have we not also seen that He who acted in our stead could act with no fitness and no precision if He took on Him the mere equivalent of what the guilty would have paid had they never been redeemed (that would have needed a generous arch-rebel), but only if he paid what was appointed as the price of their redemption?
 The uttermost farthing is not the last mite of their desert but of God's ransom price.
 But the curse of sin's sequel is most real whatever the amount.
 And it was certainly on Christ, by His freely putting Himself under it beside the men on whom it lay.
-That curse then was it an infliction from God, which did not lift, did not cease to be inflicted, even when the Son put Himself in its way ; or was it something that struck
+That curse then was it an infliction from God, which did not lift, did not cease to be inflicted, even when the Son put Himself in its way; or was it something that struck